Good sleep for autistic teenagers

 It’s very common for children in the early teen years to want to go to bed later at night and get up later in the morning.
 This is because they start to secrete melatonin later at night than they did in earlier childhood, which affects their circadian rhythms.
 Also, as their brains mature during puberty, children can stay awake for longer.

-Sleep and settling problems in autistic teenagers
+Sleep problems in autistic teenagers

-Autistic teenagers sometimes have sleep and settling problems.
+Autistic teenagers sometimes have sleep problems.
 These might be related to feeling anxious during the day or at bedtime.
 It might also be because sensory sensitivities make it hard for them to fall asleep or stay asleep.

 Sleep problems might include: